Content on this page was generated by AI and has not been manually reviewed.

 How many IPs are in Zscaler service edge ranges?

 Zscaler maintains thousands of edge IPs across many regions.
 The exact count changes as new edges come online and regions are expanded.
-Vpn edgerouter 4 setup and optimization guide for OpenVPN IPsec site-to-site and remote access VPN on EdgeRouter 4

 How can I find Zscaler service edge IP ranges for my environment?

 Use Zscaler’s official IP range feeds or API, accessible from the Zscaler Admin Portal and Help Center.
 Automate retrieval to keep your allowlists current.
+Vpn on microsoft edge 2026

 Do I need to update VPN allowlists when Zscaler IPs change?